toddledev/documentation/docs/09-components/01-fundamentals/index.md

 - Are easier to understand, as their behavior depends only on their own code and inputs

 ::: info
-Each component is like a "black box" that hides its implementation details while exposing a clear interface.
+Each component is like a `black box` that hides its implementation details while exposing a clear interface.
 :::

 ## Component composition